The Boy Standing by the Crematory

 The boy standing by the crematory (1945).
 This is the original version of the photo, which was flipped horizontally in O'Donnell's reproduction.

 The Boy Standing by the Crematory (alternatively The Standing Boy of Nagasaki) is a historic photograph taken in Nagasaki, Japan, in October of 1945, shortly after the atomic bombing of that city on August 9, 1945.
-The photograph is of a boy of about 10 with his dead baby brother strapped to his back, waiting for his turn at the crematorium.
+The photograph is of a barefoot boy of about 10 years old with his dead baby brother strapped to his back, waiting for his turn at the crematorium.

 The photograph was taken by Joe O'Donnell, then working for the United States Marine Corps.

 I saw a boy about ten years old walking by.
 He was carrying a baby on his back.
 In those days in Japan, we often saw children playing with their little brothers or sisters on their backs, but this boy was clearly different.
 I could see that he had come to this place for a serious reason.
 He was wearing no shoes.
 His face was hard.
 The little head was tipped back as if the baby were fast asleep.
 The boy stood there for five or ten minutes.

 The men in white masks walked over to him and quietly began to take off the rope that was holding the baby.
 That is when I saw that the baby was already dead.
 The men held the body by the hands and feet and placed it on the fire.
 The boy stood there straight without moving, watching the flames.
 He was biting his lower lip so hard that it shone with blood.
 The flame burned low like the sun going down.
 The boy turned around and walked silently away.